 Pacific's Master of Fine Arts in Writing program once again hosts readings by some of the world’s finest contemporary writers during the program's 10-day spring residency.

 Find your passion in literary art: immerse yourself in it, understand it, create it.

 Creative writing students practice an extensive study of literature along with the craft of writing.
 Pacific University’s workshop courses are small, intensive and geared toward the practice of craft.
 With the guidance and support of our writing professors, students write extensively in a variety of genres, provide critiques of each others’ work, and perfect the art of revision.

-Take courses to hone your craft in a range of genres—from fiction and poetry to creative nonfiction and screewriting.
-Unique to Pacific's program is the opportunity to serve on a proefssional literary magazine, Silk Road Review, as well as work with acclaimed writers as part of Pacific's Visiting Writers Series.
-To develop their own craft, pursue internships with Pacific's MFA in writing graduate program and attend the prestigious Boldface Writers Conference with our faculty.
+Take courses to hone your craft in a range of genres — from fiction and poetry to creative nonfiction and screenwriting.
+Unique to Pacific's program is the opportunity to serve on a professional literary magazine, Silk Road Review, as well as work with acclaimed writers as part of Pacific's Visiting Writers Series.
+To develop your craft, pursue internships with Pacific's MFA in writing graduate program and attend the prestigious Boldface Writers Conference with our faculty.

 In the heart of Portland's rich literary culture, come and engage Literary Arts programming like Verselandia!, visit the fabled Powell's bookstore for readings, and connect with award-winning writers at the Portland Book Festival and Oregon Book Awards.
-You can develop a rich and interdiscplinary portfolio of original work, learn how to get published, and find your writing community here.
+Develop a rich and interdisciplinary portfolio of original work, learn how to get published, and find your writing community here.

 Creative writing major and basketball player Charli Elliott '19 will deliver a commencement address — then go on to Taiwan to teach English as a second language.

 Only as the Day Is Long represents a brilliant, daring body of work from one of our boldest contemporary poets, known to bear compassionate and ruthless witness to the mundane.